 You can use an `update-alternatives` command to set the default PHP version.
 Use this tutorial to read more details about switching the PHP version for CLI and Apache.

 There are 4 choices for the alternative php (providing /usr/bin/php).
 Selection Path Priority Status ------------------------------------------------------------ * 0 /usr/bin/php8.1 81 auto mode 1 /usr/bin/php5.6 56 manual mode 2 /usr/bin/php7.4 74 manual mode 3 /usr/bin/php8.0 80 manual mode 4 /usr/bin/php8.1 81 manual mode 5 /usr/bin/php8.2 82 manual mode Press

 to keep the current choice[*], or type selection number: 2

 The above output shows all the installed PHP versions on your system.
 Selection number 2 set PHP 7.4 as the default PHP version for the command line.

-If any PHP version is no more required, can be removed from the system.
+If any PHP version is no more required, it can be removed from the system.
 That will free the disk space as well as system security.

 To uninstall any PHP version just type:

 sudo apt remove php5.6

 Also, uninstall all the modules for that version with the following command: